status-im/swarms/ideas/280-discoverable-trusted-server-nodes/README.md

 ## Minimum Viable Product

-Goal Date: TBD
+Goal Date: 2018-07-22

 1. [ ] A smart contract that keeps track of providers and Mail Servers,
 1. [ ] Discoverable Mail Servers,
 1. [ ] Requests for messages are securely encrypted to provide confidentiality,
     * As devp2p packets are encrypted and this is P2P communication, the question is should we additionally encrypt Whisper messages with a Mail Server's public key?
-1. [ ] A client that collects discovered Mail Servers and verifies if they are trusted using the smart contract.
-Verified Mail Servers are added to the pool and a random one is selected to use.
+1. [ ] Client requests for Mail Servers and server finds them and verifies if they are trusted using the smart contract.
+Verified Mail Servers are sent to the client and a random one is selected to use.
     * We keep the option to add user's own Mail Server addresses.
 1. [ ] Make sure this solution is flexible and can work with other server nodes.